30 June 2007

 --New appliance and lighting efficiency standards and a requirement that the federal government accelerate use of more efficient lighting in public buildings.

---Grants, loan guarantees and other assistance to promote research into fuel-efficient vehicles, including hybrids, advanced diesel and battery technologies
+--Grants, loan guarantees and other assistance to promote research into fuel-efficient vehicles, including hybrids, advanced diesel and battery technologies" (from the AP).

 The bill wasn't perfect.